porres/pd-cyclone/README.md

 ### Acknowledgements:

-Thanks to Lucas Cordiviola for working on compilation and cross compilation issues and generating binaries for many releases.
+Thanks to previous maintainers, Lucas Cordiviola for working on compilation and cross compilation issues and generating binaries for many releases.
 Diego Barrios Romero worked on the possibility of compiling all of objects in cyclone as a single binary instead of separate binaries.